 How to implement pre-procedure coaching to be most effective?

-To successfully implement just-in-time (JIT) coaching, several structural supports need to be in place.
-When asked what would help make coaching more feasible, Sermo physicians had clear answers:
+When asked what would help make coaching more feasible, physicians on Sermo had clear answers:

 - Coach training programs (27%)1: There’s demand for a more formal structure.
 Senior clinicians need to be equipped not just with technical expertise but with the skills to coach effectively.